zang-cloud/zang-java/README.md

 ### REST

-See the [Zang REST API documentation](http://docs.zang.io/aspx/rest) for more information.
+See the [Avaya CPaaS REST API documentation](http://docs.zang.io/aspx/rest) for more information.

 #### Send SMS Example